 How to avoid a bad beach mistake?

-Fifteen years later, you have a lot more research material available to you – and the decent probability of it overwhelming you.
+Today, you have a lot more research material available to you – and the decent probability of it overwhelming you.
 How to find what will be *your* favourite beach?

 3. Over-enthusiastic shopping

 My mistake: I bought a ubiquitous triangular Thai cushion… and then wondered how to transport it home.
-Triangle peg into rectangular suitcase?
+Triangle peg into a rectangular suitcase?
 Not the best way to spend the last hour of your vacation.

 How to avoid my mistake?